unibo-spe/spe-slides/content/04-build-automation/_generator.md

     id("plugin2-name") // Alternative to the former
     id("some-custom-plugin") version "1.2.3" // if not found locally, gets fetched from the Gradle plugin portal }
-// In case of non-hierarchial projects, plugins are also "applied"
+// In case of non-hierarchical projects, plugins are automatically "applied"
 // Otherwise, they need to get applied manually, e.g.: allprojects {
     apply(plugin = "pluginName")